 Why vote for nature?

-As we unite to recover from the impacts of COVID-19, we need to protect what matters most.
+As we work together to overcome Covid-19, we need to focus on a recovery that protects what matters most.
 Investing in conservation works for people and the planet.
 You can help restore our amazing natural world by voting for nature.

 We need nature, and right now nature needs you.